Introduction

 Legal Basis

-• Processing is necessary for the purpose of our legitimate interest to protecting the security of our communications systems and procedures and for quality control and staff training purposes.
+- Processing is necessary for the purpose of our legitimate interest to ensure the quality control and for staff training purposes.

 Who may we share it with?

-• Organisations that support our day-to-day operations, including IT software and maintenance.
+- Organisations that support our day-to-day operations, including IT software, maintenance and delivery companies, and transportation services.

 Personal Data